jmix-framework/jmix-bookstore-2/README.md

 | [Perform Fill-up requests](#perform-fill-up-requests)     | Supplier Order Request created | Order Fulfillment Specialist | Procurement Specialist |
 | [Place Supplier Orders](#place-supplier-orders)           | Supplier Order Draft created   | System                       | Procurement            |

 The notifications are send out by the system as part of state transitions of entities.
 Generally it uses the `NotificationManager` API from the notifications add-on to deliver the in-app notifications to the users.
-See [NotificationCenter](https://github.com/jmix-framework/jmix-bookstore/blob/main/src/main/java/io/jmix/bookstore/notification/NotificationCenter.java).
+See [NotificationCenter](https://github.com/jmix-framework/jmix-bookstore-2/blob/main/src/main/java/io/jmix/bookstore/notification/NotificationCenter.java).

 In the bookstore example an additional abstraction is implemented.
 The Notification Center is the main class responsible for sending out the in-app notifications.
-It listens to all Spring events of type [InAppNotificationSource](https://github.com/jmix-framework/jmix-bookstore/blob/main/src/main/java/io/jmix/bookstore/notification/InAppNotificationSource.java).
+It listens to all Spring events of the [InAppNotificationSource](https://github.com/jmix-framework/jmix-bookstore-2/blob/main/src/main/java/io/jmix/bookstore/notification/InAppNotificationSource.java) type.
 This means that within the application the Spring application events mechanism is used to produce custom events at various points in the application.

 Here is an example of the event interaction from the [Order Fulfillment > Confirming Customer Orders](#confirming-customer-orders) process for sending out an in-app notification: